Ecosyste.ms: Awesome

 ## About

 Pinecone is a brand new, easy to learn, general purpose, multi-paradigm, high performance programming language created by Sophie Winter.
 Work on the language began on October 4th, 2016.
 Pinecone can now be interpreted or transpiled to C++.
-The language is written from scratch (it includes an integrated lexer, parser and interpreter, etc.).
+The language is written from scratch (it includes an integrated lexer, parser and interpreter, etc.).## Example

 Here is the common demo program FizzBuzz written in Pinecone.
 It prints the numbers from 1 to 20, but it prints "Fizz" if the number is divisible by 3, "Buzz" if it is divisable by 5 and "FizzBuzz" if it is divisible by both.
-You can find more samples in the [examples directory](https://github.com/william01110111/Pinecone/tree/master/examples) or the [tutorials](https://github.com/william01110111/Pinecone/tree/master/tutorials).
+You can find more samples in the [examples directory](https://github.com/william01110111/Pinecone/tree/master/examples) or the [tutorials](https://github.com/william01110111/Pinecone/tree/master/tutorials).```

-# call the function defined below
+# FizzBuzz# call the function defined below

-# define the FizzBuzz function
+fizzBuzz: 1, 20# define the FizzBuzz function

-fizzBuzz :: {start: Int, end: Int}: (
+fizzBuzz :: {start: Int, end: Int}: (# loop i from start to end

-i: in.start | i <= in.end | i: i+1 @ (
+i: in.start | i <= in.end | i: i+1 @ (# use conditionals to print the right thing

 i % 3 = 0 && i % 5 = 0 ?